PritamHacker/todo-fastapi/Readme.txt

 	Algorithm for Encoding and Decoding Password - HS256

+Download Zip file of my Repo then follow these steps

 *Steps to Test TodoApp API

 step 1 - create database/schema in MySQL (Database Name - "todoapp")